Hexlet/hexlet-sicp/README.md

 ## For contributors

-* Discuss the project in #hexlet-volunteers on Slack: http://slack.hexlet.io
+* Discuss the project on Telegram: https://t.me/hexletcommunity/12

 ### Recorded meetings